 Although lenders look at whether you have the will to pay them back through credit scores and levels of security they will also be looking at whether you can pay them back by checking out the financials on the project.

 We’d always suggest making sure that you have engaged an accountant to produce a profit and loss and cash flow analysis showing the case both with and without financing.
 This will give the potential lender some comfort that the cash will be available to make payments when they are due.

 Expert finance advice and support

-  Probably the most critical thing for finding a business loan if you have poor credit is to engage with a specialist independent lender and broker, someone who can offer independent advice and has a range of products and sources that mean you have the most extensive choice available to you.
+Probably the most critical thing for finding business finance or more specifically a business loan if you have poor credit is to engage with a specialist independent lender and broker, someone who can offer independent advice and has a range of products and sources that mean you have the most extensive choice available to you.